tjtanjin/SurvivalTop/README.md

 - Option to include items in containers (e.g chest, hoppers) within land/claims in calculating wealth
 - Option to include items in player inventories in calculating wealth
 - Option to assign any values to all block/spawner/container/inventory item types for calculation of wealth
+- Option to use PAPI values in calculating wealth
+- Option to set calculation mode & heights to optimize performance
 - Option to show leaderboard for individual players
 - Option to show leaderboard for groups
 - Option to set leaderboard signs + heads!
 - Option to store leaderboard (YAML/MySQL)
+- Support for spawners including but not limited to WildStackers, SpawnerMeta, MineableSpawners and SilkSpawners
+- PlaceholderAPI support **(requires  [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/))**
+- Allow players to view their own stats/wealth
+- Allow players to view block/spawner/container/inventory item values info
+- Fully customizable UI!
+- Fully customizable leaderboard update intervals, hover interactions and more!
 - Fully customizable messages (with options for your own language files!)
-- PlaceholderAPI support **(requires  [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/))**
-- Many more features explained on our **[wiki](https://github.com/TavernCraft-Devs/SurvivalTop/wiki)**!

 The features above are just a glimpse of what the plugin is capable of.
 More detailed guides and example setups can be found in our **[wiki](https://github.com/TavernCraft-Devs/SurvivalTop/wiki)**.